Steroids in Bodybuilding: Is Bodybuilding Too Drug Obsessed?

 By Gary Chappell

-WHEN new Masters IFBB Pro Neil Andrews talks about drug use in bodybuilding, it carries more weight than most.
+So when new Masters IFBB Pro Neil Andrews talks about drug use in bodybuilding, it carries more weight than most.

 This is a man competing with a mechanical heart valve, a story already documented on Frontdouble and one that inevitably changes how he approaches enhancement, risk and longevity.